 4. He was outspoken against racism

 Albert Einstein was a vocal advocate against racism, particularly in the context of the United States civil rights movement.
 His activism was also shaped by his own experiences with anti-Semitism and his deep belief in equality and justice.
-He has said that racism was America’s “worst disease”.
+He said that racism was America’s “worst disease”.

 6. He was still working as a clerk while making his famous discoveries